DOG ADOPTION & VISITATION APPOINTMENTS AT THE

 We at the SPCA Serving Erie County love all our animals equally, of course…we can’t play favorites!
 However, our dogs seem to attract a higher number of visitors.
 To comply with COVID-era occupancy guidelines, we minimize traffic in our kennel/dog areas through appointment adoptions.
 This is to help preserve the health and safety of our visitors, as well as the health and safety of our volunteers and staff members.

-“How do I make an appointment?”
+“How do I make an appointment to adopt a dog?”

 Make your appointment by calling 716-875-7360, ext.
 207. PLEASE LEAVE ONLY ONE MESSAGE!
 Your call will be returned in the order it was received.